In this guide I’ll be sharing with you all the best Zen books for beginners to read in 2019.

 4. The Three Pillars Of Zen (Get it on Amazon)

 For those seeking spiritual guidance, let me suggest this: The Three Pillars Of Zen.
-In it, Roshi Philip Kapleau [founder of Rochester Zen Center, a leading Zen center in the U.S] presents an examination of the three core pillars of Zen Buddhism: teaching, practice and enlightenment.
+In it, Roshi Philip Kapleau [founder of Rochester Zen Center,] presents an examination of the three core pillars of Zen Buddhism: teaching, practice and enlightenment.

-What makes this one of the best Zen books ever is Kapleau’s ability to merge his personal story in technical teachings on the practice of Zen.
-As we journey through Kapleaus time from student to master, we are led along our own path of spiritual development.
+What makes this one of the best Zen books ever is Kapleau’s ability to merge his personal story in technical teachings on the practices. and techniques.
+As we journey through Kapleau’s time from student to master, we are led along our own path of spiritual development.
 The author’s story serves as inspiration, and the insights serve as guides for our own growth.

 Revised to celebrate its 30th anniversary, the current edition features beautiful illustrations and photographs that are really just the icing on the cake.

-5. Zen Flesh, Zen Bones: A Collection Of Zen And Pre-Zen Writings (Get it on Amazon)
+5. Zen Flesh, Zen Bones (Get it on Amazon)

-The book presents Zen texts and challenges the readers to make their own interpretations of the core philosophies of Zen Buddhism.
-Included in this collection are 101 Zen Stories (a collection of real-life stories of Zen teachers across 5 centuries, The Gateless Gate, and Ten Bulls.
+This title presents texts and challenges the readers to make their own interpretations of the core philosophies of Zen Buddhism.
+Included in this collection are 101 Zen Stories (a collection of real-life stories of teachers across 5 centuries, The Gateless Gate, and Ten Bulls.

 6. An Introduction To Zen Buddhism (Get it on Amazon)

-D.T Suzuki is one of the biggest names in the world of Zen books, having written more than a hundred books and being read by hundreds of millions of readers.
-Suzuki is one of the most prominent luminaries in the field, inspiring millions to adopt the Zen lifestyle.
+D.T Suzuki is one of the biggest names in the world of Zen books, having written more than a hundred publications and being read by hundreds of millions of readers.
+Suzuki is one of the most prominent luminaries in the field, inspiring millions of people around the world.

-Arguably Suzuki’s finest book on Zen Buddhism is An Introduction To Zen Buddhism (the book is more inspiring than its title).
+Arguably David Suzuki’s best book on is An Introduction To Zen Buddhism (the actual content of the book are far more original and inspiring than its title).

-What makes this one of the best Zen books of all time is that Suzuki makes Zen Buddhism accessible for all.
-There’s depth and insight for the most ardent Zen Buddhism, and there is clear instruction and advice for newcomers.
+What makes this one of the best Chan books of all time is that Suzuki makes Zen Buddhism accessible for all.
+There’s depth and insight for the most ardent Chan Buddhist, and there is clear instruction and advice for newcomers.